 In December 2018, we entered into an offer letter agreement with Mr. Funtleyder, our Interim Chief Financial Officer.
 Pursuant to his offer letter, Mr. Funtleyder is entitled to an annual base salary of \$450,000, a discretionary annual bonus, and a one-time sign-on bonus of \$30,242.
 Additionally, pursuant to the terms of his offer letter, in March 2019, Mr. Funtleyder was granted an option to purchase 2,887 shares of our common stock that vests as follows: 25% of the shares were vested on the date of grant; 25% of the shares are eligible to vest on the first anniversary of the grant date; 25% of the shares are eligible to vest on the earlier of the pricing of this offering and the second anniversary of the grant date; and the remaining 25% of the shares are eligible to vest upon the earlier of the date the price of our common stock achieves a 30% increase over the price of a share in this offering and the third anniversary of the grant date, subject to Mr. Funtleyder's continued employment through each such date.
-This option grant was intended to represent the right to purchase 1% of our outstanding capital stock on a fully diluted basis as of the date of Mr. Funtleyder's offer letter, and Mr. Funtleyder was entitled to an additional option grant upon completion of the audit for the year ended December 31, 2018 to the extent 2,887 shares of common stock did not represent 1% of our outstanding capital stock as of the date of Mr. Funtleyder's offer letter.
+This option grant represented the right to purchase 1% of our outstanding capital stock on a fully diluted basis as of the date of Mr. Funtleyder's offer letter.